Béla Kun: Death and legacy

-During the Great Purge of the late 1930s, Kun was accused of Trotskyism and arrested on 28 June 1937.
+During the Great Purge of the late 1930s, Kun was accused of Trotskyism and brutally beaten and arrested by the NKVD on 28 June 1937.
 Little was known about his subsequent fate beyond the fact that he never returned.
 Even an official Hungarian Communist biographer with official access to the Communist International's archives in Moscow was denied information during the mid-1970s.

-Only some time after the fall of the Soviet Union and the opening of certain archives in the aftermath did Kun's fate become public: after a brief incarceration and interrogation, he was hauled before a judicial troika on charges of having acted as the leader of a "counter-revolutionary terrorist organisation."
+Only some time after the fall of the Soviet Union and the opening of certain archives in the aftermath did Kun's fate become public: after a brief incarceration and interrogation, he was hauled before a judicial troika on charges of having acted as the leader of a "counter-revolutionary terrorist organization."
 Kun was found guilty and sentenced to death at the end of this brief secret trial.
 The sentence was carried out later that day at the Kommunarka shooting ground.

 When Kun was politically rehabilitated in 1956, as part of the de-Stalinization process, the Soviet Communist Party told its Hungarian counterpart that Kun had died in prison on 30 November 1939.
-In 1989, the Soviet government announced that Kun had actually been executed in the Gulag more than a year earlier than that, on 29 August 1938.
+In 1989, the Soviet government acknowledged that Kun had actually been executed in the Kommunarka more than a year earlier than that, on 29 August 1938.

-After World War II the Soviets set up the Marxist-Leninist Hungarian People's Republic under the leadership of Mátyás Rákosi, one of Kun's few surviving colleagues from the 1919 coup.
+After World War II the Soviets set up the Marxist–Leninist Hungarian People's Republic under the leadership of Mátyás Rákosi, one of Kun's few surviving colleagues from the 1919 coup.